 Most coding bootcamps currently do not qualify for Title IV funding.
 This means that students cannot apply for federal loans or aid to pay for their coding bootcamp.

 The Free Application for Federal Student Aid (FAFSA) is the first step in applying for college financing.
 This document allows eligible students to access the federal financial aid they need to attend an accredited university.
-After applying for the FAFSA, students will be presented with a list of financing options including grants, loans, and work-study programs for which they are eligible.
+After applying for FAFSA, students receive a list of financing options.
+These options include grants, loans, and work-study programs for which they are eligible.

 At present, coding bootcamp students cannot access federal financial aid to pay for their education.
 In addition, Sallie Mae, a public company that offers student loans to college students, will not issue student loans to coding bootcamp students.

 Most students rely on a private lender in order to pay for their coding bootcamp.
-Private lenders such as Affirm, Skills Fund, Upstart, Earnest, and Climb Credit, offer coding bootcamp loans, which makes it easier for students to afford their education.
+Private lenders such as Affirm, Skills Fund, Upstart, Earnest, and Climb Credit, offer coding bootcamp loans.
+This makes it easier for students to afford their education.

 Loans offered by private lenders usually have shorter terms.
 This is because most bootcamps are shorter than other educational options such as community college or university.
-Thus, students who take out a private loan can expect to pay back the money they have borrowed in no more than five years after taking out a loan.
+Students who take out a private loan can expect to pay back the money they borrowed in no more than five years.
 Indeed, most lenders expect students to pay back their loans between one and three years after taking out the loan.